aanker/xwordlist/docs/_recipes/fandom-com.md

 webextract html-a
 ```

 As described in the primary text section, this will also result in some extraneous data since there are a few other links in that table.
-Therefore, it is recommended that you first pull the raw text, then edit anything extraneous and finally run the additional commands to convert, strip, dedupe, etc.
+Therefore, it is recommended that you first pull the raw text, then edit anything extraneous and finally run the additional commands `line2word` or `word2word`.

 ### Additional Notes